XRPLF/xrpl-dev-portal/content/tutorial-regular-keys.md

 #### WebSocket Response:

-***TODO: I think it would be useful to call out the SigningPubKey and/or TxnSignature in the response to surface/link to a discussion about signatures and how they are created from keys.
-I think it's relevant in that the keys topic is surfaced through a discussion of transaction authorization via signing.
-Useful?
-Does a topic on signatures exist?***
+***TODO: Per earlier comment on a concepts doc about signatures, I think it would be useful to be able to link to such a doc to call out the SigningPubKey and/or TxnSignature.
+I think it's relevant in that the keys topic is surfaced via a discussion of transaction authorization via signing.***

 ```
 {